radoslawlagan/Sunnyside-agency-landing-page/README.md

 This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+**Still need to work on SCSS code to make it more DRY - work in progress**

 ## Overview

 ### The challenge